NAThompson/performance_tuning_tutorial/README.md

 This halves the number of memory references/flop.

 Is it observable under `perf stat`?

-Is it observable under `perf annotate`?
+^ I see a meaningful reduction in L1 cache miss rate.

 ---